WIT Presents

 Our Classes and Courses

 Weekly drop-in sessions run every Wednesday evening in the Creche of the Maybury Centre from 7:30pm to 9:30pm.
-Suitable for all abilities and £18 on the door
+Suitable for all abilities.
+Led by Pip Palmer. £18.50 on the door

 This six-week course is ideal for anyone with no experience of Improv and who wants to learn the basics.
 This is one way to start your improv journey, or you could jump straight in by coming along to one of our Drop Ins.
-Next 6-week course due to start Mon 3rd Feb. £150
+Next 6-week course due to start Tuesday, Sept 16th 2025.
+Learning notes included.
+Led by Pip Palmer.
+Email us to register. £160

 The 8-week (A Bit More) Improv class is suitable for those who have done some improv classes before.
-It builds on the material from the Introduction To Improv class, and culminates in a show. £200 Likely next start date April 2025.
-Message us for more info!
+It builds on the material from the Introduction To Improv class, and culminates in a show.
+Next course starts immediately after Intro to improv, on 28/10/2026.
+Learning notes included.
+Led by Pip Palmer.
+Email us to register. £200

 This course is perfect for those who have completed (A Bit More) Improv or an equivalent Level 2.
 We focus on specific skills including character, setting, relationship building and story arcs.
-Check back soon for the next time we're running this course
+Next course to run from Monday 15/09/2025.
+Led by Chris Rosser.
+Email us to register. £200

-We run a number of stand-alone workshops to delve into the detail of formats such as the Harold, La Ronde, Armando, the Weirdass etc. Ideal for those who want to do a bit more Long Form practice or who are starting to put together their own show.
-Next sessions will be on 24/03/2025; 31/03/2025; 7/04/2025 with Do Not Adjust Your Stage.
-This course is currently sold out but drop us an email if you'd like us to run another one!
+We run a number of stand-alone workshops to delve into the detail of formats such as the La Ronde, Armando, the Weirdass, the Bevy etc. Ideal for those who want to do a bit more Long Form practice or who are starting to put together their own show.
+Likely to be running some standalone workshops in July 2025, so get in touch if you're interested.
+Class prices vary, dependent on teacher and length of the workshops.
+Have a look at our Hall of Fame in the About section to see who has visited so far!

 If you're considering doing your training with WIT there are a couple of ways to do it!
 Come straight to a Drop In and learn from the inside out, or start with a beginners' course and learn from the bottom up!
 We create courses by popular demand so if there's something you want to learn and it isn't listed here, feel free to fire us a message.
 If we can create it for you, we will!